coreos/tectonic-docs/Documentation/install/all/ddns.md

 ## Selecting the DDNS module

-Currently, switching from the standard Azure DNS module to the DDNS module requires editing the platform's `main.tf` configuration.
+Currently, switching from Terraform's DNS module to the DDNS module requires editing the platform's `main.tf` configuration.

 ### Remove platform DNS module